Where Has All The Time Gone?

 The Great Challenge.

 I was at a funeral recently, of a young man in his 20’s who died suddenly in a car accident.
 The prevailing question was “how could he die so young?”
-How much more should the question of time bother us, who only vaguely remember what it was like to be 20!
-I think the Psalm is reminding us that life is short – even for us who have lived long lives, and clearly saying, what we have left is so precious, that we should make the most of every moment.
+How much more should the question of our use of our time bother us, who only vaguely remember what it was like to be 20!
+I think the Psalm is reminding us that life is short – even for us who have lived long lives.
+And he clearly reminds us, what we have left is so precious, so we should make the most of every moment.
 After all you can never be sure how many days you have left.

 How Much Time Have You Used Up?